qugraham/project-cx-score-modeling/README.md

-# Customer Experience Index Modeling
+# Customer Experience Score Modeling

-**Role:** Lead Data Scientist
+**Role:** Product Owner
-**Summary:** Built a proprietary index modeled on credit scoring to track customer experience health across journeys and channels, integrating 90+ behavioral and survey factors.
+**Summary:** Supported the development of and currently own a proprietary score modeled on credit scoring to track customer experience health across journeys and channels, integrating 90+ behavioral and survey factors.
 **Techniques:** Python, Weight of Evidence, Feature Binning

 ---